 Another day and I am getting along with another remarkable motherboard.
 This one is called Asus Maximus Formula V, or 5, as some people like to call it.
 Obviously it is not a brand new motherboard because Asus has released VI series.
-Let’s just say that this motherboard had a story behind it.
+Let’s just say that this motherboard had an interesting story behind it.

 What’s the Story?